Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/Service.md

 GDB are databases which use graph structures to represent and store information: there are two needed information for the database given by nodes and edges.
 They go under the `NoSQL` (*not SQL*, or better "*Not only SQL*") database category which storage data according to more sophisticated models than simple tabular relations (typical model of `SQL` databases)
 GDBs allow simple and efficient retrieval of complex hierarchical structures by definition and thus they represent the most efficient solution for our `CHIMeRA` database which is born as a network-of-networks architecture.
-Multiple different solutions have been proposed to address graph storages and there are a wide range of possible GDB languages public available on-line (e.g `Neo4j`, `OrientDB`, `Sparksee`, `AllegroGraph`, ...).
+Multiple different solutions have been proposed to address graph storages and there are a wide range of possible GDB languages publicly available on-line (e.g `Neo4j`, `OrientDB`, `Sparksee`, `AllegroGraph`, ...).
 Based on our experience about these topics and driven by the available documentation, we have chosen to use [`ArangoDB`](https://www.arangodb.com/) in our application.
 `ArangoDB` is an open-source and free software released on Github for multi-model database management with a unified query language `AQL` (*ArangoDB Query Language*).
 `ArangoDB` database system is `NoSQL` but its queries are very closed to `SQL` ones and thus are easier to write also by no-expert users.